boardsource/docs/guides/flashing_with_qmk_toolbox.md

 ---
-title: How To Flash A Keyboard with qmk
+title: How To Flash A Keyboard with QMK tool
 description: How To Flash A Keyboard using qmk tool box.
 author: Boardsource
 product_link: https://boardsource.xyz/store/628b95b494dfa308a6581622